masolimano/maneage/README-hacking.md

      your name (with your possible coauthors) and tentative abstract in `paper.tex`.
 You should see the relevant place in the preamble (prior to `\begin{document}`.
-Just note that some core project metadata like the project tile are actually set in `reproduce/analysis/config/metadata.conf`.
+Just note that some core project metadata like the project title are actually set in `reproduce/analysis/config/metadata.conf`.
 So set your project title
      in there.
 After you are done, run the `./project make` command again to see your changes in the final PDF and make sure that your changes